lp-lab/dockerPiHole/README.md

 ## Volume mounts

-**Starting with version 2.0.0 of this container, released on June 16th 2017, pihole-FTL uses a sqlite DB to store queries, located on /etc/pihole directory.
-It's advisable to create a new Docker volume:**
+**Starting with version 2.0.0 of this container, released on June 16th 2017, pihole-FTL uses a sqlite DB to store queries, located on /etc/pihole directory, so the container now automatically creates a volume to store this directory, there's no need to mount any file in /etc/pihole and can be safely removed from the command line**

--   `docker volume create etc-pihole`

-then mount it via Docker's command line like a normal directory mount:

--   `-v etc-pihole:/etc/pihole`

 There are some useful volume mounts, passed via `-v` switch to the Docker command line: